Centre-Val de Loire: Naming and etymology

-Like many contemporary regions of France, the region of Centre-Val de Loire was created from parts of historical provinces: Touraine, Orléanais and Berry.
+Like many current regions of France, the region of Centre-Val de Loire was created from parts of historical provinces: Touraine, Orléanais and Berry.
 First, the name Centre was chosen by the government purely on the basis of geography, in reference to its location in northwest-central France (the central part of the original French language area).

-However, Centre is not situated in the geographical centre of France (except the Cher department); the name was criticised as being too dull and nondescript.
+However, the Centre region is not situated in the geographical centre of France (except the Cher department).
+The name was criticised as being too dull and nondescript.
 Proposed names for the region included Val de Loire after the Loire Valley (the main feature of the region) or Cœur de Loire (Heart of Loire).
 On 17 January 2015, as part of the reorganisation of French regions, the region's official name was changed to Centre-Val de Loire.
 Val de Loire is associated with positive images of the Loire Valley, such as the châteaux, the gentle and refined lifestyle, wine, as well as the mild and temperate climate, all of which attract many tourists to the region.
 A new logo was also created.

 Geography

-Bordering six other regions, Centre-Val-de-Loire borders the most of all eighteen regions in France.
-The bordering regions are Normandy on the northwest, Île-de-France on the northeast, Bourgogne-Franche-Comté on the east, Auvergne-Rhône-Alpes on the southeast, Nouvelle-Aquitaine on the southwest and Pays de la Loire on the west.
+Bordering six out of eighteen, Centre-Val-de-Loire is the region that has the highest of number of shared borders with other French regions.
+The adjacent regions are Normandy to the northwest, Île-de-France to the northeast, Bourgogne-Franche-Comté to the east, Auvergne-Rhône-Alpes to the southeast, Nouvelle-Aquitaine to the southwest and Pays de la Loire to the west.

 Departments

-Centre-Val de Loire comprises six departments: Cher, Eure-et-Loir, Indre, Indre-et-Loire, Loir-et-Cher and Loiret.
+Centre-Val de Loire comprises six departments: Cher, Eure-et-Loir, Indre, Indre-et-Loire, Loir-et-Cher, and Loiret.